 Once you get into the download mode screen, a warning message should appear.
 Finally, press the Volume up button to start Downloading mode.

 Step 4 – On a computer, open Odin software.

 Step 7 – In Odin, navigate the AP button and click on it.
-Browse for firmware package that you have downloaded from the Sammobile website and select it.
+Browse for the firmware package that you have downloaded from the Sammobile website and select it.

 Step 12 – Boot the device in recovery mode.
 To do so, switch off the phone.
-Now press and hold Volume up, Home button, and Power key simultaneously till you see the recovery mode.
+Now press and hold Volume Up, Home button, and Power key simultaneously till you see the recovery mode.